TrafficSignals-ai/common-open/Readme.md

 ### Source Documentation

-To automatically create source documentation from the comments in the source files complete the following steps from the home directory of the project:
+To automatically create source documentation from the comments in the source files execute the following steps from the home directory of the project:

 ```Bash
 sudo apt install doxygen # if not already installed...